-The Central Park Zoo is a popular tourist destination tucked inside the lush Central Park in New York City, New York.
+The Central Park Zoo is a popular tourist destination tucked inside the lush Central Park in New York City.

-It is spread across 6.5 acres in the heart of Manhattan and an apt choice for a quick outing, especially for families with children.
+Spread across 6.5 acres, it is an apt choice for a quick outing, especially for families with children.

-The Central Park Zoo may be small, but it is big on entertainment and gets more than one million visitors annually.
+One of the oldest zoos in the country, Manhattan’s Central Park Zoo may be small, but draws over one million visitors annually.

 Top Central Park Zoo Tickets